Skip to Main Content

 Information Competency @ VVC

-Information competency is also addressed on a secondary level through course specific library instruction sessions as well as instructional pages on the library’s website designed to reinforce IC outcomes.
+Information competency is addressed on a secondary level through course specific library instruction sessions as well as instructional pages on the library’s website designed to reinforce IC outcomes.
 Faculty from across the curriculum can schedule instruction sessions that target objectives for research assignments or introduce library services and resources.
-Librarians create and distribute resource guides aimed at integrating IC skills into specific class outcomes for each session.
+Librarians create online research guides aimed at integrating IC skills into specific class outcomes for each session.
 In addition to instruction sessions, librarians continuously encourage students to develop IC skills while assisting them one-on-one at the Reference Desk.

 Additional Resources